godotengine/godot-website/collections/_article/whats-missing-in-godot-for-aaa.md

 * **Audio streaming**: Similar to animation streaming, it requires storing the first second or two of audio and then stream the rest directly from disk.

-Of the avobe, most are relatively straightforward to implement.
+Of the above, most are relatively straightforward to implement.
 The most complex is *mesh streaming*, which generally needs to be implemented together with a GPU culling strategy to ensure that very large amounts of models can be drawn at no CPU cost.
 This is more or less what techniques like *Nanite* do in Unreal, although Godot does not need to implement something that complex to be of use in most cases.

 Streaming is the most important feature missing for managing large scenes or open worlds.
 Without it, Godot users are subject to long loading times (as every texture, model and animation has to load before anything is shown).
-There is also a risk running out of memory if too many asets are used instead of streaming them.
+There is also a risk running out of memory if too many assets are used instead of streaming them.

 ### Low level rendering access